LogoNEXTDEVKIT Docs

 NEXTDEVKIT supports multiple deployment platforms, each with its own environment configuration requirements:

-Next.js Standalone
+Next.js Deployment

 Cloudflare Workers